HC Wainwright Initiates Coverage on Sio Gene Therapies (NASDAQ:SIOX)

-HC Wainwright assumed coverage on shares of Sio Gene Therapies (NASDAQ:SIOX) in a report issued on Friday, Analyst Ratings Network reports.
-The firm issued a buy rating and a $8.00 target price on the stock.
+HC Wainwright assumed coverage on shares of Sio Gene Therapies (NASDAQ:SIOX) in a research report report published on Thursday morning, Benzinga reports.
+The brokerage issued a buy rating and a $8.00 price target on the stock.

-Separately, Zacks Investment Research lowered Sio Gene Therapies from a buy rating to a hold rating in a research note on Saturday, April 3rd.
-Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The company has an average rating of Buy and an average price target of $10.92.
+A number of other research analysts have also recently issued reports on SIOX.
+Zacks Investment Research cut Sio Gene Therapies from a buy rating to a hold rating in a research report on Saturday, April 3rd.
+Cantor Fitzgerald restated an overweight rating on shares of Sio Gene Therapies in a report on Wednesday.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+The company presently has an average rating of Buy and a consensus price target of $10.92.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Jane Street Group LLC acquired a new position in shares of Sio Gene Therapies in the 4th quarter valued at $32,000.
-ExodusPoint Capital Management LP acquired a new position in shares of Sio Gene Therapies in the 4th quarter valued at $88,000.
-Dimensional Fund Advisors LP acquired a new position in shares of Sio Gene Therapies in the 4th quarter valued at $93,000.
-Prelude Capital Management LLC acquired a new position in shares of Sio Gene Therapies in the 4th quarter valued at $95,000.
-Finally, Wells Fargo & Company MN acquired a new position in shares of Sio Gene Therapies in the 4th quarter valued at $100,000.
-24.12% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Jane Street Group LLC acquired a new position in Sio Gene Therapies in the fourth quarter valued at approximately $32,000.
+ExodusPoint Capital Management LP acquired a new position in shares of Sio Gene Therapies during the fourth quarter worth approximately $88,000.
+Dimensional Fund Advisors LP acquired a new position in shares of Sio Gene Therapies during the fourth quarter worth approximately $93,000.
+Prelude Capital Management LLC acquired a new position in shares of Sio Gene Therapies during the fourth quarter worth approximately $95,000.
+Finally, Wells Fargo & Company MN acquired a new position in shares of Sio Gene Therapies during the fourth quarter worth approximately $100,000.
+24.12% of the stock is currently owned by hedge funds and other institutional investors.

 Sio Gene Therapies, Inc, a clinical-stage gene therapy company, focuses on developing various product candidates for debilitating neurodegenerative diseases.
 The company's clinical-stage programs include AXO-Lenti-PD program for the treatment of Parkinson's disease; AXO-AAV-GM1 program for the treatment of GM1 gangliosidosis; and AXO-AAV-GM2 program for the treatment of GM2 gangliosidosis.